Innovative Design at USC

 Accessibility

-We want students of all backgrounds and skill levels to feel welcome.
+Ensure that students of all backgrounds and skill levels feel welcome.

 Hands-on Experience

-InnoD operated as a creative agency, forming project teams across multiple disciplines.
+InnoD operated as a creative agency with project teams across multiple disciplines.

 Students gained professional experience in graphic design, photography, and web by working with real clients.

-Members developed their portfolios while learning collaboration, project management, and client communication.
+Members developed portfolios while learning collaboration, project ownership, and client communication in a professional context.

 Creative Education

-Being part of an interdisciplinary agency allowed members to learn directly from peers—picking up new tools, techniques, and creative perspectives through collaboration.
+Working within an interdisciplinary agency created space for peer learning, where members developed new tools, techniques, and perspectives through collaboration.

 Outcome & Impact

-InnoD has since grown into USC’s leading creative agency and community, uniting over 300 members across 12 cohorts, completing 120+ projects, and establishing a sustainable model of mentorship and collaboration.
+InnoD has since grown into USC’s leading creative agency and community, bringing together 300+ members across 12 cohorts and completing 120+ projects.

 Reflection